 "Really?"
-Baltazar wondered, "We're getting pretty close to Beacon.
+Baltazar wondered, looking down at the window himself with an eyebrow raised, "We're getting pretty close to Beacon.
 How high are we if we could see Signal from here?
 That place is back over on Patch Island."

 "Oh hush," Yang scolded, punching his arm lightly, "Let Sis enjoy herself a little."

-Baltazar rubbed the arm his friend hit and grinned sheepishly as Ruby continued to look out the window and check out the town of Vale.
+Baltazar rubbed the arm his friend hit and stared at his friend in mild annoyance as Ruby continued to look out the window and check out the town of Vale.

 "I guess home isn't too far after all!"
 Ruby said amazement still in her voice.

 Yang walked to Ruby and gave her another one arm hug while Baltazar stood beside the young red cloaked girl with his arms crossed and looked at her with a smile on his face.